 As a musician, my commitment extends beyond the realm of recorded albums and projects.
 In addition to the listed releases, I serve as the co-editor for the Schola Cantorum Cantus Fugiens in Barcelona and hold the position of director for the vocal group Ensemble Aromata.
 This ensemble is dedicated to performing and recording previously unreleased material derived from my musicological research in the field of Gregorian chant.

-I have released seven albums as a leader, consistently emphasizing a dedication to musical exploration.
+I have released nine albums as a leader, consistently emphasizing a dedication to musical exploration.
 Notable works include Vox Organalis and OS, presented as a duo with electronics and in a trio format, respectively.
 Furthermore, I have authored two volumes titled “Graduale Novum,” showcasing the rendition of Gregorian chants for Advent, Christmas, and Epiphany masses on the piano.
 These volumes employ modern semiological notation, drawing inspiration from sangallese and metense notations.

 I have won numerous international awards, including the prestigious Giorgio Gaslini International Award, and am considered his musical heir.